kizniche/Mycodo/3.5/README.md

 ### Database Creation

-Use the following command and type 'all' when prompted to create both the user and mycodo databases.
+Use the following command and type 'all' when prompted to create the mycodo, users, and notes databases.

 `sudo ~/Mycodo/3.5/update-database.py -i`